edorejel/software-design-lab/ai_mind_vision/readme.md

 - vicious jealousy Joe Rogan | Chimps Are Vicious!! https://www.youtube.com/watch?v=4ndtuYQHQIk

-> i was listening to a bit of joe rogan when he mentioned chimps, i'm not sure how i ended up on his channel, he seems like a good dude, the clip on chimps is interesting
+> I was listening to a bit of Joe Rogan when he mentioned chimps.
+I'm not sure how I ended up on his channel; he seems like a good dude.
+The clip on chimps is interesting

-- Jealousy is an interesting topic.
+- - Jealousy is an interesting topic.
 It's hard to explain how or why it happens.
 I'm sure tests can be done using brain scans to detect which parts of the brain are active during a bout of jealousy.

 __Is Spiteful Jealousy IQ Driven?__ That is, the lower your IQ, the higher the impulse to act with spiteful jealousy?